 The COVID-19 vaccine is required for all students, staff, and faculty.
 Documented medical and non-medical exceptions will apply.
 You can find free COVID-19 vaccines, including walk-in clinics, throughout the metropolitan area.

-On August 23, the U.S. Food and Drug Administration fully approved the Pfizer/BioNTech COVID-19 vaccine for those 16 and up.
-This means that the vaccine is not considered experimental and that it meets the high standards the FDA requires for approval.
+On August 23, 2021, the U.S. Food and Drug Administration fully approved the Pfizer/BioNTech COVID-19 vaccine for those 16 and up.
+The Moderna vaccine was fully approved for those 18 and up on January 31, 2022.
+This means that these vaccines are not considered experimental and that they meet the high standards the FDA requires for approval.

 The CDC has authorized boosters of the Pfizer, Moderna, and Johnson & Johnson COVID-19 vaccines at least six months after receiving the second dose (or two months after receiving the one-dose Johnson & Johnson vaccine) for certain eligible groups, including educators and education staff.
+Adults ages 50 years and older, people ages 12 years and older who are moderately or severely immunocompromised, and people who got two doses (one primary dose and one booster) of the Johnson & Johnson vaccine are also eligible for a second booster.
 The CDC has also authorized mix and match dosing for booster shots, allowing people to choose to stay with the same vaccine type that they originally received or to get a different booster.
 Learn more about vaccination from the Minnesota Department of Health.

 Designated dining spaces